mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 ## Summary

 What is a Buddha, and what does a Buddha experience?
-Katagiri Roshi describes three kinds of enlightenment: *kaku* (awareness), *satori*, and *sho* (realization or verification).
+Katagiri Roshi describes three kinds of enlightenment: *kaku* (awareness), *satori*, and *shō* (realization or verification).
 He explains three aspects of the utmost, right, perfect enlightenment from the *Diamond Sutra*: the marklessness of all things, the marklessness of their emptiness, and the marklessness of their suchness.
 Also: Why we exist, how to experience spiritual security, and why we shouldn’t get *too* caught up in Buddhist psychology.

 ## Transcript